Somatic Experiencing

 my training in somatic therapy

 All the modalities that I am trained in include working with the body.
 I have completed several body-based trainings including NARM (The Neuro Affective Relational Model) which is a three-year intensive training, Brainspotting, EMDR and TRM (The Trauma Resiliency Model).
-I am in my second year of Somatic Experiencing training, which is a three-year program.
+I am currently studying Somatic Experiencing (SE), which is a three-year program.

 Maria Divider 10.png